Pierre-Marie Bucas: New Zealand

 Bucas worked as a missionary among the Māori until their insurrection against the British Government.
-During those years Bucas had grown to respect the Māori, had learned their language, and was deeply interested in their welfare, both spiritual and practical.
+During those years, Bucas had grown to respect the Māori, had learned their language, and was deeply interested in their welfare, both spiritual and practical.
 The Māori respected him in return.
 However, the strong relationship between Bucas and the Māori led to the end of his missionary service among the Māori.
 One day in a secluded location, Bucas accidentally came upon a group of Maoris practising military drills in preparation to fight the British.
 Seeing they were awkward when using rifles, his military experience prompted him to drill them in the correct use of the rifles.
-Bucas had not considered the consequences of doing this, but, when the British military authorities heard about it, they told Bishop Pompallier that Bucas must be removed from New Zealand.
+Bucas had not considered the consequences of doing this, but when the British military authorities heard about it, they told Bishop Pompallier that Bucas must be removed from New Zealand.
 Bucas was taken on board the English Admiral's flagship (where he was treated with courtesy) and taken to Melbourne, Australia.

 Brisbane

 The Roman Catholic Bishop of Brisbane, James O'Quinn, visited Melbourne.
 Bucas offered to do missionary work in Queensland, and O'Quinn accepted.
 Bucas arrived in Brisbane in 1867.

 Shortly after Bucas had arrived in Brisbane, the then Governor of Queensland, Sir George Bowen, received his next appointment to be Governor of New Zealand.
-The then Governor of New Zealand, George Grey, had learned the Māori language.
+The Governor of New Zealand at the time, George Grey, had learned the Māori language.
 Bowen was concerned about taking up the appointment in New Zealand without any knowledge of the Māori language with whom he would have to deal with very tactfully.
 Hearing of the Governor's predicament, O'Quinn brought Bucas to Government House, and introduced him to Bowen.
 It was arranged that Bucas should teach Bowen the Māori language Bucas.
 Bowen proved an apt pupil and when he left for New Zealand, was able to sing Maori songs and make passable speech in the language.
 The Maoris were surprised but delighted when the new Governor addressed them in their language, and this created positive feelings towards the new Governor.